kazemcodes/skill-tree/README.md

 > **78 production-ready AI agent skills** — reusable instruction packages that give coding agents domain expertise they don't have out of the box.
 Works with **Claude Code**, **MiMo Code**, **OpenAI Codex**, **Gemini CLI**, **Cursor**, and more.

+> **If you find this useful, please give it a star!** It helps others discover the project and motivates us to keep adding more skills.
+Click the ⭐ button at the top right of this page.

 ---

 ## What Are AI Skills?